dallasread/vue-superstore/README.md

 Even better... your data can be backed by one REST API, S3 file, or custom storage solution.
 Best of all, you can supply multiple stores – useful for syncing data to LocalStorage or adding a backup data storage service.

 For a full demo, check out the [example](https://github.com/dallasread/vue-superstore/blob/master/example/src/App.vue) folder.
-Each file in [lib](https://github.com/dallasread/vue-superstore/blob/master/lib/)'s folders contains detailed front-matter about usage.
+In addition, each file in [lib](https://github.com/dallasread/vue-superstore/blob/master/lib/)'s folders contains detailed front-matter about usage.

 ### Example Configuration